 Set Up Your Mac

-Before going any further, and if you haven't already, you will first need to download and install Xcode onto your Mac, which is what GameMaker Studio 2 will use to build your projects.
+Before going any further, and if you haven't already, you will first need to download and install Xcode onto your Mac, which is what GameMaker will use to build your projects.

 You can get the latest copy of Xcode from the macOS App Store or direct from the developer site here: https://developer.apple.com/xcode/

-Please see our GMS2 Required SDKs FAQ for the current supported versions of Apple's software and what you actually need to install.
+Please see our GameMaker Required SDKs FAQ for the current supported versions of Apple's software and what you actually need to install for your chosen version of GameMaker.

 Set Up Xcode

-Once you have downloaded and installed Xcode, you need to link it with your Apple Developer account so that it can use the required certificates to build your projects.
+Once you have downloaded and installed the correct version of Xcode, you need to link it with your Apple Developer account so that it can use the required certificates to build your projects.
 For that you need to follow these steps:

 - Go to Xcode > Preferences.